rlbarter/STAT-215A-Fall-2017/README.md

 # Useful resources

-The following resources are excellent for both learning R and becomming a more advanced user.
+The following resources are excellent for both learning R and becoming a more advanced user.

 - The [tidyverse website](http://www.tidyverse.org/).
 Much of what makes R powerful is the collection of packages developed by Hadley Wickham and the other lovely people over at RStudio encompassed in a the so-called "tidyverse".
 The tidyverse website provides a summary of all of its packages.
 The particularly useful ones will be `ggplot2` and `dplyr`.